IACUC Inspections &

 The inspection team will want to see the area where you do the work, see copies of your records (breeding records, surgical records, controlled drug logs, monitoring records, etc.), and perhaps talk to some of the research staff who carry out the animal work.
 Specifically, they are looking for the following:

 - Does the space comply with regulatory standards?

 - Are you following your approved animal protocol(s)?

 - Do you need to update your list of support personnel?

-- Are your drugs withing their expiry date?
+- Are your drugs with in their expiry date?

 - Is your eyewash station (if you have one) being inspected regularly?
 (I know, this isn't an IACUC issue per se, but Environment Health and Safety have given us this job.)

 - Have you corrected any deficiencies identified in the last inspection?